-Here is the abstract of a talk I gave January 2017 at the AIUCD conference in Rome.
+Here is the abstract of a talk I gave at the AIUCD conference in Rome in January 2017.

 What we talk about when we talk about concepts – Applying distributional semantics on Dutch historical newspapers to trace conceptual change